fractaledmind/euruko-2024/workshop/05-data-resilience.md

   replica_access_key: minioadmin
 ```

-Save and close the file/that Vim session with `:wq` (use `Escape` first to exit `INSERT` mode).
+Save and close the file to ensure secrets are saved.
 Now, if we run the `litestream:env` Rake task, we should see the environment variables set:

 ```sh
 RAILS_ENV=production bin/rails litestream:env